It started out with a ‘smiley face’, how did it end up like this?

 Did you know that emojis have a full day dedicated to them?
 It’s happening every year on the 17th of July! 🙌🏻

 Whether you use them in iMessage or emails, emojis are literally everywhere.
-Add an emoji here & there, and your conversation is sorted without even typing a single word.
+Add an emoji here and there, and your conversation is sorted without even typing a single word.

-In fact, those cute little emoticons called ‘emojis’ are more than a millennial trend, they’ve changed the way we communicate!
-With more than 2,700 pictograms, ‘emoji’ has its own definition in Oxford dictionary and there’s even a movie about them.
+In fact, those cute little emoticons called ‘emojis’ are more than a millennial trend; they’ve changed the way we communicate!
+With more than 2,700 pictograms, ‘emoji’ has its own definition in the Oxford dictionary, and there’s even a movie about them.

-Adorable, funny and creative, emojis are used in a different way to share your story and connect with your audience.
+Adorable, funny and creative, emojis are used in different ways to share your story and connect with your audience.

-Remember those 😀 and 😉 ?
-Well, emojis are simply a better version of emoticons.
+Remember these – 😀 and 😉 ?
+Well, emojis are simply an updated version of emoticons.
 The first emoji was designed in 1999 by Shigetaka Kurita, a Japanese artist.
 Kurita wanted to design a creative way to share ideas and information easily.

 The first 176 emojis were more symbols than smiley faces.
-It’s only in the mid-2000s that companies outside Japan, such as Apple, decided to incorporate and create more emojis to use on different platforms.
-And then, started the new era of a digital language!
+It was only in the mid-2000s that companies outside Japan, such as Apple, decided to incorporate and create more emojis to use on different platforms.
+And thus began the new era of a digital language!
 In 2011, Apple decided to add an emoji keyboard to iOS.